Making sense of maintenance metrics: MTTR. How to calculate MTTR and use mean time to repair

 Refining the work order process

 Tracking mean time to repair allows you to uncover problems in your work order process and put measures in place to correct them.
-If MTTR ticks higher, it can mean there’s a weak link somewhere between the time a failure is noticed and when production begins again.
-MTTR acts as an alarm bell, so you can catch these inefficiencies.
-There can be any number of areas that are lacking, like the way technicians are notified of breakdowns, the availability of repair resources (like manuals), or the level of training the team has on a certain asset.
+If MTTR ticks higher, it can mean there’s a weak link between when a failure is noticed and when production begins again.
+MTTR acts as an alarm bell so that you can catch these inefficiencies.
+There can be any number of areas that are lacking, like how technicians are notified of breakdowns, the availability of repair resources (like manuals), or the level of training the team has on a certain asset.
 MTTR flags these deficiencies, one by one, to bolster the work order process.

 Organizing spare parts